BenAyedSeeksAI/Mini-ORM-Python/README.md

 # Mini-ORM-Python
 A simple ORM to migrate data models into an Sqlite3 database, I used sqlite3 python library.
+Please, check this [hackernoon](https://hackernoon.com/build-your-own-orm-from-scratch-with-python) article to explain more the project in detail
 # Notice
 This project is still under development.
 So further changes will come up Insha2allah.
 # Usage